China Peak

-China Peak, previously known as Sierra Summit, is a ski area in Central California, near Fresno.
-It opened in 1958, named after the mountain, Chinese Peak.
+China Peak, briefly renamed Sierra Summit, is a ski area in Central California, near Fresno.
+It opened in 1958, and was named at that time after the mountain, Chinese Peak.

 Location and terrain

 China Peak is located on the south shore of Huntington Lake, about 70 mi northeast of Fresno.
 It has 1200 acre of skiable terrain, with 40% of it covered by snowmaking.
 The mountain has a vertical rise of 1,700 from base to top, and a maximum elevation of 8,700 feet.

 As of the 2021-2022 season, China Peak is on the Indy Pass.

 History

 China Peak opened in 1958.
 The original owner was Knut Flint.
 Flint recognized the skiers in the San Joaquin Valley would have to drive to Lake Tahoe or Badger Pass, since there were no other resorts on the southwest side of the Sierras.
 He recruited Herbert Schwarz, an Austrian immigrant with ski industry experience to be the general manager.
 He coordinated the permitting, construction, start-up and operations.
 During this time the Forest Service was quite receptive to development in the Sierras.

 The first chairlift was installed during the summer of 1958.
 At the time it was the longest chairlift in the U.S. at over one mile, including a midway station.
 It was manufactured by Riblet Lift Company based in Washington state, using what was then some very novel design concepts.
 This included support towers that were not vertical but rather 90 degrees to the ground surface.
 The chairs were attached to the cable by weaving a bar into the center of the cable.
 This eliminated the uncomfortable bump when chairs passed over tower wheels due to the typical external clamp design.
 Since there was no power available in the area a large diesel generator and fuel tank with fuel capacity for the entire season were hauled to the summit.
 This also required that someone either stay on top or take the Tucker snow-cat up to start the generator and chairlift each day.
 Boyd Turner was the construction manager, but not a skier, living in Shaver Lake.
 He would volunteer with others to man the top station during that first year.